Ted Morgan (writer)

 In the 1970s, Morgan stopped using the byline "Sanche de Gramont".
 He became an American citizen in 1977, renouncing his titles of nobility.
 The name he adopted as a U.S. citizen, "Ted Morgan", is an anagram of "de Gramont".
 The new name was a conscious attempt to discard his aristocratic French past.
 He had settled on a "name that conformed with the language and cultural norms of American society, a name that telephone operators and desk clerks could hear without flinching" (On Becoming American, 1978).
 Morgan was featured in the CBS news program 60 Minutes in 1978.
 The segment explored Morgan's reasons for embracing American culture.

-Morgan has written biographies of William S. Burroughs, Franklin Delano Roosevelt and Winston Churchill.
-The last-named was a finalist in the 1983 Pulitzer Prize for Biography.
+Morgan wrote biographies of William S. Burroughs, Jay Lovestone, Franklin Delano Roosevelt and Winston Churchill.
+The last-named was a finalist for the 1983 Pulitzer Prize for Biography.
 His 1980 biography of W. Somerset Maugham was a 1982 National Book Award finalist in its first paperback edition.
-He has also written for newspapers and magazines.
+He also wrote for newspapers and magazines.

+Personal life

+In 1958, he married Margaret Chanler Emmet Kinnicutt, a daughter of Mrs. John Benton Prosser (née Margaret Chanler Emmet) in Mexico City.

+Morgan died from complications of dementia at a nursing home in Manhattan, New York City, on December 13, 2023, at the age of 91.